themesberg/flowbite/content/components/modal.md

 nextLink: components/tabs
 ---

-The modal component is an interactive element that you can use to show user dialogs using data attributes but also programatically show or hide using JavaScript.
+The modal component is an interactive element that you can use to show user dialogs using data attributes which comes in multiple variants and sizes.

 ## Default example